Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-insert-an-element-at-a-specific-array-index-with-javascript.md

 - 2: Contact

 With the splice method, we technically say:
-Add an item at position two, don't remove any existing elements, and the element to add is 'courses`.
+Add an item at position two, don't remove any existing elements, and the element to add is 'courses'.

 ## Adding multiple elements